Logotocom-OS/CopyCat-Fork2/README.md

 # Copy Cat

-[Copy Cat][copycat] is a ComputerCraft emulator for the web, heavily inspired by the a similar project [Mimic][mimic].
+[Copy Cat][https://github.com/Logotocom-OS/copycat-fork.github.io/master/index.md] is a ComputerCraft emulator for the web, heavily inspired by the a similar project [Mimic][mimic].
 However, unlike Mimic, it's built from the mod's source code - ensuring that it's always <sup>1</sup> as accurate as possible.